WhoIsJack/DySTrack/docs/source/usage/zeiss_980.rst

       :width: 60%

    If this option is not available, your ZEN Blue version is lacking the macro module.
-Speak to an expert user or facility staff, and/or see :doc:`Installation</intro/installation>`.
+Speak to an expert user or facility staff, or get in touch with your Zeiss representative.

 2. **Open the DySTrack macro**